In long-term care, our greatest lever to success is a culture of continuous quality improvement.

 – Embedding cultural sensitivity and inclusivity into long-term caring was raised.
 The ultimate tribute to person-centered care is honouring a person’s background culturally (especially food preferences).
 While aspirational, the value of person-centered care has already been proven.
 Even the occasional efforts to incorporate familiar menu items could make a difference.

-Veteran leaders, Michelle Merkel and Mike Mutter, led the class.
+BCIT Instructors, Michelle Merkel and Mike Mutter, led the class.

 Guest instructor Lisa Dawson (15+ years of experience as a care partner for her Father in long-term care) added to the conversation.
 Lisa is also President of The Independent Long-Term Care Councils Association of BC